sciZer0/7/v/README.md

 Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things (incl. videos, audios, texts, programs) after these things become known.

-It is because technically, anyone will be able to upload any known digitizable things (videos, audios, texts, programs) on a blockchain and then allow people to **permissionlessly** access/use these things when they want.
+It is because technically, anyone will be able to upload any known digitizable things (videos, audios, texts, programs) on a blockchain and then allow people to **permissionlessly** access/use these things at will.

 For example, if the uploader wants, he/she can give **permissionless access** to uploaded digitizable things to all people around the world, and no one can prevent all willing ones from accessing/using these things (videos, audios, texts, programs) when they want.